- Lauren Dungy

 (2).
 What are 3 qualities that you like about your spouse that are different from you?
 What are 3 things that are not particularly endearing things about your spouse?
 How could you begin to accept your spouse in these differences, perhaps even affirm your spouse.

-Used with permission from the book Mad About Us: Moving from Anger to Intimacy with Your Spouse by Gary J. Oliver and Carrie Oliver, (Bethany House).blog comments powered by Disqus
+Used with permission from the book Mad About Us: Moving from Anger to Intimacy with Your Spouse by Gary J. Oliver and Carrie Oliver, (Bethany House).comments powered by Disqus